Chicago Style Lecture Citation – Format With Examples

 Full note: First name last name, “title” (lecture, institution, location, month date, year).
 Stephen Jordan, “The Role of Female Doctors in Crimean War” (lecture, Harvard Medical School, Cambridge, January 12, 2020).

-Full note: Last name, “shortened title.”
+Short note: Last name, “shortened title.”
 Jordan, “Doctors in Crimean War.”

 Chicago style lecture citation: Examples